 Be aware that you might not be located in the city.
 In larger cities (Paris, Barcelona, Amsterdam, etc) you’ll be staying far outside the city (sometimes 30-60 minutes by train/taxi).
 These locations are often not on any public transportation routes, so you’ll have to fork over 40-50 euros for a taxi ride if you want to spend time in the city.

-Breakfast is provided everyday and it usually consist of standard food you’d find for free at almost any hostel (room temperature milk, cereal, toast w/ jam, coffee and tea).
+Breakfast is provided every day and it usually consists of standard food you’d find for free at almost any hostel (room temperature milk, cereal, toast w/ jam, coffee and tea).
 You will sometimes get lucky and have eggs or sausage.

 Lunch is always up to you.
 A lot of times you eat at rest stops because you’re usually on the bus during lunch time.